Boulder Police Using Video Of Massive Party To Identify People Who Attended: 'There Will Be Arrests'

 Police tried several tactics, beginning in the afternoon, to break up the party and disperse the crowd, but when things began to escalate, officers did not go into the crowd to make arrests.

+According to Boulder Police Chief Maris Herold, three officers suffered minor injuries after people in the crowd threw bottles, rocks, and other objects.

-“It would not be considered a best practice to send officers in to this crowd,” Boulder Police Chief Maris Herold said during a news conference Sunday.
+“It would not be considered a best practice to send officers in to this crowd,” Chief Herold said during a news conference Sunday.
 “It’s much better to videotape this type of behavior and make the arrests after.”

 “I would encourage the people involved to take responsibility, and step forward.
 In fact, that’s often a mitigating circumstance we look at when someone’s involved in a criminal act,” said District Attorney Michael Doherty stated.